July 22 | 6:30pm | Wavertree | $20

 Enjoy More That the Museum Offers

-Access to the 1885 tall ship Wavertree at Pier 16 is included with this event.
-Access to the additional historic ships and exhibitions on view is not included with this event.
-If you would like to explore more that the Museum has to offer, book in advance or ask Museum staff about admission tickets, available Wednesday through Sunday from 11am to 5pm when you check in.
+Access to the 1885 tall ship Wavertree at Pier 16 is included with your ticket to this event.
+Access to the additional historic ships and exhibitions on view is not included.
+If you would like to explore more that the Museum has to offer, book in advance or ask Museum staff about General Admission tickets when you check in.

 Ready for more?